 Tools such as Manage Map Server Cache Tiles allow you to choose how many instances of CachingTools will work on the job.
 You can choose to divide the available instances of CachingTools among several running jobs.
 A job might not utilize its maximum number of instances of CachingTools if those instances are being used by other jobs.
 If a caching job is using all the CachingTools instances, other requested jobs are queued until the first job finishes.

-Suppose you want to create a cache and you have four GIS servers in a site with one cluster.
+Suppose you want to create a cache and you have four GIS servers in a site.
 You've configured each server to allow a maximum of five instances of CachingTools.
 The maximum number of instances you can dedicate toward any caching job is 20.

 If you want to run two simultaneous caching jobs on this site and maintain an evenly distributed load, you can dedicate 10 instances toward each job.